π²π² Myanmar

 Do Not Travel

-14 days ago
+9 days ago

 Issued by πΊπΈ

-The military regime arbitrarily enforces local laws, including often detaining individuals without respect for their fair trial guarantees or other applicable rights.
+Land mines and unexploded ordnance (UXO) exist throughout Burma, and their locations are often not marked or otherwise unidentifiable.
+The military regime will often arbitrarily enforce local laws, including detaining individuals without fair and transparent treatment.
 Foreigners, including U.S. citizens, are not excluded from this practice.
-U.S. citizens traveling or residing in Burma may be detained and regime authorities could deny access to U.S. consular services or information about the alleged crime.
+U.S. citizens traveling or residing in Burma may be detained, and regime authorities could deny a prisoner access to U.S. consular services or information about the alleged crime.

 Read the Country Information page for additional information on travel to Burma.